abhidya/nano-dlna/tasks/active_context.md

 - Created a comprehensive test plan in `tasks/test_plan.md` to guide future testing efforts
 - Created an end-to-end test script in `web/test_renderer_depth_e2e.sh` to test the renderer and depth processing API endpoints
 - Updated the tasks plan to include the new test-related tasks and their status
+- Added comprehensive tests for renderer router endpoints in `web/backend/tests_backend/test_renderer_router.py`
+- Added comprehensive tests for depth router endpoints in `web/backend/tests_backend/test_depth_router.py`
+- Enhanced tests for streaming router endpoints in `web/backend/tests_backend/test_streaming_router.py`
+- Created a script to run all tests with coverage reporting in `run_all_tests.sh`
+- Created a test coverage plan document in `tasks/test_coverage_plan.md`

 ## Next Steps
-- Debug and fix the video playback issues (500 errors)
+Following the implementation plan in [tasks/nano_dlna_implementation_plan.md](tasks/nano_dlna_implementation_plan.md):

+1. Fix DLNA Device Thread Monitoring Error
+   - Implement proper null checking before accessing thread attributes
+   - Add defensive programming to handle potential thread-related errors
+   - Ensure thread cleanup happens properly when stopping playback

+2. Fix Renderer Service DLNA Integration
+   - Fix device lookup logic to use the correct device name or ID
+   - Update content URL handling to ensure it works with the DLNA device
+   - Ensure correct sender type is used for each device

+3. Implement AirPlay Discovery in Frontend
-- Fix the AirPlay discovery feature in the frontend
+   - Implement proper API calls to AirPlay discovery endpoints
-- Fix the Chrome renderer to properly play videos instead of using DLNA devices
-- Fix the thread initialization in the DLNA device implementation to prevent "'NoneType' object has no attribute 'is_alive'" errors
+   - Create UI components for AirPlay device selection
+   - Add error handling and loading states

+4. Fix 500 Internal Server Error in Device Play API
+   - Implement proper error handling in `play_video` method
+   - Add validation for device and video path
+   - Add detailed logging for troubleshooting

+5. Implement Comprehensive Device Status Tracking
+   - Implement unified approach to status tracking
-- Ensure the renderer service correctly distinguishes between DLNA and AirPlay/Chrome rendering methods
+   - Ensure status updates are propagated correctly
+   - Synchronize status between database and in-memory state

+6. Additional tasks:
    - Test the depth processing functionality with actual depth maps
    - Test the projection mapping capability with DLNA devices
    - Consider creating a simpler UI for depth mask segmentation and projection
    - Implement the enhancements listed in the "What's Left to Do" section of the renderer_depth_status.md file
    - Continue expanding test coverage for the backend components

 ## Technical Architecture
 The system consists of: